mazenadel19/next-img-annot/README.md

 ## 📋 Assumptions

+-   Authenticated user have write privilege to each other which could be a security breach, it was implemented to handle the scenario with when user assign tasks to other users, in real world application this should be handled differently
 -   The user authentication is handled through Firebase, and users must be logged in to interact with tasks and annotations.
 -   Image upload functionality relies on the Imgur API due to cost constraints.
 This decision is made to avoid using Firebase Storage, which could incur additional costs.
 -   The app is designed for desktop and mobile compatibility, but users should ensure a secure HTTPS connection for image upload functionality.